 - What milk or milk alternative is OK for my 1-year old to drink?

-If you have a child under age two, whole cow’s milk and whole, pasteurized, fortified goat’s milk are the recommended options for children less than two years old.
+In addition to continued breastfeeding, If you have a child under age two, whole cow’s milk and whole, pasteurized, fortified goat’s milk are the recommended beverage options for children of this age.
 Fortified soy drink can be used as an alternative to cow’s milk after age two.

 Learn more about beverage options for children 1 to 2 years old here.